People at Startup Talking

 What percentage of transactions close on Hiive?

-In 2023, after accepting a bid, sellers were able to complete their sales 70% of the time.
+In 2023, after accepting a bid, sellers were able to complete their sales 69% of the time.
+In 2024, that number increased to 90%.

-So, if your bid is accepted at $25/share, the company or one of its investors may have the right to match that $25/share offer and buy the shares before you can.
+*If an investor's bid is accepted at $25/share, a ROFR allows the company or one of its current shareholders the right to match that $25/share offer and buy the shares in your place.

 Source: Hiive

-If you're wondering how these numbers compare to Hiive's competitors, I haven't found another company that shares their internal figures publicly, so it's impossible to make a comparison.
+If you're wondering how these numbers compare to Hiive's competitors, I haven't found another company that shares these figures, so it's impossible to make a comparison.

-This is another example of Hiive's commitment to transparency, and may also indicate that the percentage of transactions that close is higher on Hiive than elsewhere.
+This is another example of Hiive's commitment to transparency, and may also indicate that the percentage of transactions that close is higher on Hiive than on other platforms.

-Hiive's most active securities are more likely to have accepted deals be approved.
+Note: Hiive's most active securities are more likely to have accepted deals approved, like those in the Hiive50.

 What is the Hiive50?

-A few of the current members of the index include Cerebras Systems, SpaceX, Outreach, Addepar, Groq, Anthropic, Stripe, and WHOOP.
+A few of the current members of the index include Cerebras Systems, Lightmatter, Kraken, Groq, and SpaceX.
 Here is the full list of constituents.

 Hiive competitors

-Here's a list of Hiive's main competitors and how they stack up against Hiive:
+Here's a list of Hiive's main competitors and how they compare:

 Final verdict

-Pre-IPO investing is becoming increasingly popular, but not all the marketplaces are created equal.
+Pre-IPO investing is becoming increasingly popular, but not all marketplaces are created equal.

 Regardless of whether you're a buyer or seller, you should pay special attention to the business models and terms of the platforms you're considering using.